Dynamics365/dynamics365.github.io/2015-11-13-how-to-use-like-operator-in-querybuildrange/index.md

-# HOW TO USE "LIKE" OPERATOR IN QueryBuildRange
+# How to use "LIKE" operator in QueryBuildRange

-To make something as the `LIKE` operator in a query, just assign a value to the QueryRange including a wildcard.
+To make something as the `LIKE` operator in a query, just assign a value to the QueryRange including a **wildcard**.

 ```cs
 static void QueryBuildRange_Sample(Args _args)